Using Infrared Thermal Cameras For Better Mold Inspections

 An infrared camera can also be used to determine whether or not a ceiling stain, and the moisture that caused it, is active.
 While it is not the definitive test for moisture, logic would have that when a ceiling is proven to be the same temperature then it is unlikely wet or damp.

 III.
 Insulation, Failed

 Insulation can be an obvious use for an infrared camera.
-When insulation is missing or not installed properly, use of an IR Camera is going to expose the holes.
+When insulation is missing or not installed properly, the use of an IR camera is going to expose the holes.
 This also applies to hot spots or ice dams, mouse holes, etc. in attics.

 IV.
 Electrical Issues

 Electrical issues can be detected with infrared cameras.
 A heated wire, maybe frayed, will show heat and while it is not necessarily always a fire hazard better safe than sorry!

 And these are just some examples of big things your home inspector using an infrared camera might find during a home inspection.
 If you’re a homeowner, it offers peace of mind to know these kinds of details are being covered when Infrared Thermal Imaging Cameras are used.

 Certified Mold Testing NJ – NY adds IR Camera inspections to every mold inspection!